Quantum loop groups for arbitrary quivers: The roots of the functions

 If we let

-for this large enough value of $k$, then \eqref{eqn:m and n} is precisely the required \eqref{eqn:primary proof}.
+for this large enough value of $d$, then \eqref{eqn:m and n} is precisely the required \eqref{eqn:primary proof}.

-\begin{remark} Note that we have been quite profligate in our choice of the ideal \eqref{eqn:choice}, and other choices (such as the primary decomposition of the ideal $\frac {\CJ_{A, \bn}}{\Delta_{\bn}}$) might achieve \eqref{eqn:primary proof} for a larger ideal $\CI_{A, \bn}$ than the one of \eqref{eqn:choice}.
+\begin{remark} Note that we have been quite profligate in our choice of the ideal \eqref{eqn:choice}, and other choices (such as those arising from the primary decomposition of the ideal $\frac {\CJ_{A, \bn}}{\Delta_{\bn}}$) might achieve \eqref{eqn:primary proof} for a larger ideal $\CI_{A, \bn}$ than the one of \eqref{eqn:choice}.

 \end{remark}

 Let us prove Claim \ref{claim:finite module}.
 Consider any closed point $p = (p_{ia}) \in (\overline{\BQ}^{\times})^n$ with not all the $p_{ia}$'s equal to each other.
 Thus, the partition

 where